Code of Conduct for the Board of Directors of Bank of Bahrain & Kuwait Bank

 3-1 Members of the Board shall be duty bound to conduct themselves honestly and sensitively with respect to acceptance of certain functions, prerequisites or assignments which could conflict with the knowledge acquired by them in the performance of their duties as members of the Board of Directors of the Bank.
 They shall continue to be bound by this obligation after termination of their duties.

 3-2 Members of the Board of Directors shall declare forthwith, in writing, to the Chairman of the Board any other official or professional position(s) held by them at any point during their term of their membership in the Board.

 3-3 Members of the Board shall not allow other direct or indirect professional relationships to affect in any way the conduct or their activities for the Bank, and visa versa.
 Where a member of the Board of Directors, using his best judgement, comes to the conclusion that he may have a conflict of interest with regard to a decision to be taken by the Board of Directors, he shall immediately declare so to the Chairman of the Board.
-When the Chairman of the Board of Directors is personally involved he shall immediately declare to the Vice Chairman who will take necessary action.
+When the Chairman of the Board of Directors is personally involved he shall immediately declare to the Deputy Chairman who will take necessary action.

 3-4 A member or the Chairman of the Board of Directors having declared a conflict of interest concerning a decision of the Board shall leave the meeting room during the time of discussing that subject and if the issue is sent by circulation the concerned member shall abstain from voting on the subject

 3-5 If a member of the Board of Director is offered an official or professional position which may give rise to a permanent conflict of interest as regards his duties and responsibilities as a member of the Board of Directors of the Bank, he shall inform the Chairman of the Board and shall seek to ascertain whether accepting such position would be compatible with his duties and responsibilities as member of the Board.